xircleag/layer-patch/README.md

 #### The Value and Id Key

 All operations except delete take either a `value` or a `id`.  `value` or `id` specify what value is to be written or removed from the property.  `value` passes the value directly while `id` identifies an object to be passed in.

+One can provide BOTH an `id` and a `value`, using the `id` to determine if the object is already cached, as well as for comparing to any existing values; using the `value` in the event that there is no local cache of the described object.

 #### The Index Key